 As a law practice, we collect information for the main purpose of assisting our customers with their legal matters.
 Unless consent in writing has been given by our customers, we will not use or disclose their information for any other purpose.
 This covers both physical and digital information that we have gathered throughout your matter with our law practice.

-We assure our clients that their name, address, phone number and legal matter details are not provided to any other person or used for any other purpose.
+We assure our customers that their name, address, phone number and legal matter details are not provided to any other person or used for any other purpose.
 This includes any data that may be stored via any technological outlet.

-We assure our clients that any digital information that is gathered and stored via google analytics when accessing our webpage or any other webpage connected to our ancillary services such as DisputeOver and The Reluctant Entrepreneur will remain strictly confidential to our firm and its authorised agents
+We assure our customers that any digital information that is gathered and stored via google analytics when accessing our webpage or any other webpage connected to our ancillary services such as DisputeOver and The Reluctant Entrepreneur will remain strictly confidential to our firm and its authorised agents

-We will take all reasonable steps to protect a client’s personal information from misuse, loss, disclosure, modification or unauthorised access.
+We will take all reasonable steps to protect a customer’s personal information from misuse, loss, disclosure, modification or unauthorised access.
 This includes any digital information that is stored for the purpose of assisting you with your matter.

-Any of our clients are entitled to request that they sight the personal information which we hold about them in order to ensure its correctness.
+Any of our customers are entitled to request that they sight the personal information which we hold about them in order to ensure its correctness.
 If it is not correct for any reason, then we will take reasonable steps to correct such information.
 No charge will be made by us for either accessing or correcting information.

-As lawyers, all of our clients can be assured that their private information, whether physical or cyber in nature, is dealt with in the most highly professional and ethical manner at all times and for all purposes.
+As lawyers, all of our customers can be assured that their private information, whether physical or cyber in nature, is dealt with in the most highly professional and ethical manner at all times and for all purposes.